aspnet/Benchmarks/scenarios/README.md

 ## SignalR benchmarks

-These scenarios are running various SignalR scenarios.
+These scenarios are running various SignalR benchmarks.
 The transport and serialization methods can be configured.

 ### Sample